 Inclusive Narratives Practice Group

-Comprised of a select group of leading international experts on the subject, the Practice Group provides comparative and technical advice and support to local leaders – including members of IFIT’s country brain trusts – on creative and realistic options for building inclusive identities and narratives that can increase the chances of successful negotiation, dialogue or transition in the specific country context.
-The Group also carries out original research, providing analysis and developing practical tools that can help build up a field of practice on the construction of inclusive identities and narratives.
+The Group also carries out original research, providing analysis and developing practical tools on narrative peacebuilding.
 The Group’s work is informed by the recognition that lasting peace does not come from everyone holding a common narrative; instead, it emerges in environments where many diverse narratives are encouraged to thrive together.

 Video